karmel/vespucci/README.md

 	Too see other available options, run the add_tags.sh script with --help.

 1. Repeat the two steps above for all separate sequencing files.
-The 'groseq' schema that has been added will then have numerous tables-- one for each sequencing run added, with separate partitions for each chromosome.
+The `groseq` schema that has been added will then have numerous tables-- one for each sequencing run added, with separate partitions for each chromosome.

 	```
 	scp me@my-local-server.com:/path/to/my/data/groseq_2.sam /data/sequencing